KSterl090/Udacity-Business-Analytics/README.md

 # Project 3: Query a Digital Music Store Database

 In this project, I learned the basics of querying a database using SQL.
-The dataset used was for a music store where I helped a store understand what their best-selling album was, who were the 5 top-selling artists, what was the most common media type, and lastly, what were the 5 top best-selling artists.
+The dataset used was for a music store where I helped a store understand what their best-selling album was, who were the 5 top-selling artists, what was the most common media type, and lastly, what were the 5 top best-selling genres.